How to Freeze Vegetables

 Water blanch for 1½ minutes.
+Steam blanch for 2 ½ minutes.
 Promptly cool, drain, package, seal and freeze.

 Select tender young coreless carrots.
 Remove tops; wash and peel.
 Leave small carrots whole.
-Cut others into thin slices, ¼-inch cubes, or lengthwise strips.
+Cut others into thin slices, ½-inch cubes, or lengthwise strips.

-Water blanch small whole carrots 5 minutes, diced or sliced 2 minutes, and lengthwise strips 2 minutes.
+Water blanch small whole carrots 5 minutes; diced or sliced and lengthwise strips 2 minutes.
+Steam blanch small whole carrots 8 minutes; diced or sliced and lengthwise strips for 3 minutes.
 Promptly cool, drain, package, seal and freeze.

 Choose compact, snow-white heads.
 Trim off leaves.
 Cut head into pieces about 1 inch across, immerse in brine (4 teaspoons salt to 1 gallon of water) for 30 minutes to remove insects, and drain.

 Water blanch for 3 minutes in water containing 4 teaspoons salt per gallon of water.
+Steam blanch for 5 minutes.
 To prevent darkening, add 2 to 3 tablespoons of lemon juice per gallon of blanching water.
 Promptly cool, drain, package, seal and freeze.

 Select only tender, freshly-gathered corn in the milk stage.
 Husk and trim the ears, remove silks, and wash.